groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Animated Portable Network Graphic (.apng) is extension of PNG format that support animation.
+Represents an Animated Portable Network Graphic (.apng), which is an extension of the PNG format that supports animation.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/apng